Chariot: Rome

+In the Roman Empire, chariots were no longer used in warfare.
+They were used in chariot racing in the Roman circuses, and in triumphal processions, where they were typically drawn by four horses—a configuration known as a quadriga.
+A three-horse chariot was a triga, and a two-horse chariot a biga.

+There were four factions of charioteers, distinguished by the colour of their costumes.
+The main centre of chariot racing was the Circus Maximus.
+The track could hold 12 chariots, and the two sides of the track were separated by a raised median termed the spina.
+Chariot races continued to enjoy great popularity until their decline in the 6th century.

-Introduction in Ancient China
+Ancient China

-The earliest archaeological evidence of chariots in China, a chariot burial site discovered in 1933 at Hougang, Anyang in Henan province, dates to the rule of King Wu Ding of the Late Shang (c.
+The earliest archaeological evidence of chariots in China, a chariot burial site discovered in 1933 at Hougang, Anyang in Henan, dates to the rule of King Wu Ding of the Late Shang (c.
 1250 BC).
-Oracle bone inscriptions suggest that the western enemies of the Shang used limited numbers of chariots in battle, but the Shang themselves used them only as mobile command-vehicles and in royal hunts.
+Oracle bone inscriptions suggest that the western enemies of the Shang used limited numbers of chariots in battle, but the Shang themselves used them only as mobile command vehicles and in royal hunts.